 When you sell with REX, you’ll get many of the services you’d expect from a traditional realtor, e.g., pricing recommendations, professional photos, marketing, help with offers, negotiations, paperwork, and more.

-The big difference is that REX does not publish your listing on the local MLS, which diminishes your home's visibility and may make it much harder to find a qualified buyer.
+REX does not publish your listing on the local MLS.
+This diminishes your home's visibility and may make it much harder to find a qualified buyer.

 You also won’t offer a buyer’s agent commission when you sell with REX.
 On the one hand, this could help you save thousands.
 On the other, it could make selling even harder.